r-pufky/docs/apps/gpg/README.md

 * Also consider exporting public key to [keybase.io](http://keybase.io).

 ### Cleanup
 Make sure your private info remains private.

-Confirm
+Confirm that
 * Yubikey has Encryption, Signing and Authentication subkeys.
 * Yubikey PINs are **not default PINS**.
 * Password for Master Key is safe.